 - Go for a day trip to Tunnel of Love and Tarakaniv fort.
 Click here to book this tour.

 - There are many famous Day Trips from Kiev which I recommend to take.
 If you are in Kiev then ever thought of visiting or exploring an abandoned city – Pripyat known from Chernobyl Nuclear Plant Disaster.
 It is the world’s worst nuclear disaster where approximately 30 years ago, a town blasted 400 times the radiation of the bomb of Hiroshima.
 As this place is very sensitive and has many check-points, it is recommended to go through special tour operators which are officially recognized.
 Read more about how to book for Chernobyl Tours in advance as it requires prior bookings and permissions too.
+You can read 15 books about the Chernobyl and the Chernobyl disaster.

 - There are different Visa formalities for Ukraine.
 Check on their website for more information.
 Check this official website for Visa information.